gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 yarn add vercel -D
 ```

-Once this is done open the project folder in your favourite editor and open `package.json`.
+Once this is done, open the project folder in your favourite editor and open `package.json`.
 We will need to add a script section to have a proper dev environment.
 We will need a script for deploying and a script for starting the dev server.
 Your file should look like this.

 ```json
 {